 #15.
 Watch Enchanted Tales with Belle

-Enchanted Tales with Belle is an interactive storytime attraction in Fantasyland.
+When available, Enchanted Tales with Belle is an interactive storytime attraction in Fantasyland.
 Belle herself will tell you stories with the help of animatronic Beauty and the Beast characters.
-Audience members will also be picked to help with the story.
+Audience members will also be picked to help with the story and each guest gets a free bookmark from Belle at the end of the show.
 It’s a very cool experience, especially for the kids.

 #16.
 Ride It’s a Small World